France 24: Long-term goals

 France 24 aims to compete with leading English-language international news channels BBC World News and CNN International.
 Its intention is to put more emphasis on debate, dialogue and the role of cultural differences.
 It also competes with Deutsche Welle, Al Jazeera English, and NHK World news channels.
 The Arabic programming competes with Al Jazeera's Arabic service, RT Arabic, BBC Arabic and Sky News Arabia.
-A new Spanish channel for the Latin American market launched in September 2017, competing with CNN en Español, DW (Español), NTN24, TeleSUR, RT en español and CGTN Spanish.
+A new Spanish-language channel for the Latin American market broadcasting from Bogotá, Colombia, launched in September 2017, competing with CNN en Español, DW (Español), NTN24, TeleSUR, RT en español and CGTN Spanish.

 The French government allocated around €100 million for the project.
 The European Commission gave the green light to France 24 in June 2006, saying it did not breach European Union state-aid rules.

 Overnight simulcast

-From 2 September 2016, France's new news channel, France Info, started simulcasting France 24 from midnight to 6 am daily, when the channel doesn't broadcast live except for newscasts every half-hour.
+From 2 September 2016, The French news channel, France Info, started simulcasting France 24's French channel from midnight to 6 am daily, when the channel doesn't broadcast live except for newscasts every half-hour.

 However, from 20 March 2017, on weekdays, France Info started simulcasting France 24 until 6:30 am, due to the main presenter Laurent Bignolas anchoring the early newscast on France 2 Le 6h Info, which isn't simulcast on France Info.

 Organisation

 From its creation in 2006 to 2008, France 24 is managed by a management board and a supervisory board.
 In 2008, the French State bought the shares of the two shareholders for an amount of 2 million euros each.
-Since then, France 24 has been a chain of the national program company France Médias Monde (formerly Exterior Audiovisual of France), 100% owned by the French State through the State Participation Agency (APE).
+Since then, France 24 has been a chain of the national program company France Médias Monde (formerly Exterior Audiovisual of France), 100% owned by the French State through the Agence des participations de l'État (APE, lit.
+'State Participations Agency').

 Previous directors of France 24 include Marc Saikali.

-France 24 has two main sources of funding: the audiovisual license fee, paid by each household equipped with a television, and the state subsidy.
+France 24 had two main sources of funding: the audiovisual license fee (la Redevance audiovisuelle) (France's version of the Television license fee (la Redevance télé)), paid by each household equipped with a television, and the state subsidy until 2022.
+Since 2022, France's audiovisual license fee was abolished and the funding source for France 24 that took its place was revenue from France's Value-added tax (VAT) (Taxe sur la Valeur Ajoutée (TVA)).